Fracking in the Permian Basin

 Taking its Toll on the People

-Over 2 million people live in the middle of the seemingly endless expanse of oil and gas infrastructure in the Permian Basin.[46]
+Over 2 million people live in the middle of the Permian Basin's seemingly endless expanse of oil and gas infrastructure.[46]
 Many can see the wells from their kitchen window.[47]
 Flaring stacks are everywhere.
 They shoot flames into the air day and night, so it never really gets dark.[48]
 Sulfurous gas from the extraction sites leaves a heavy stench in the air.[49]
 It smells like rotten eggs.[50]
-Sometimes, the smell is so bad, people can’t go outside.[51]
-Many wake up with headaches every day, have difficulties breathing or suffer nausea and dizziness.[52][53]
-Not only oil production, but also the increasing number of abandoned wells can poison the surrounding ground and pollute the air.14679
+The smell is sometimes so bad that people cannot go outside.[51]
+Many wake up with headaches every day, have difficulties breathing, or suffer nausea and dizziness.[52][53]
+The increasing number of abandoned wells can also poison the surrounding ground and pollute the air.14679

 When there is an accident, the local people pay the price.
 In January 2020, a wastewater pipeline in Carlsbad, New Mexico burst in the middle of the night across the street from a family’s home.[54]
-Wastewater is full of salt, toxic chemicals, oil, grease and radioactive minerals.[55]
+Fracking wastewater is full of salt, toxic chemicals, oil, grease and radioactive minerals.[55]
 When the pipeline in Carlsbad exploded, this poisonous brew rained down on the family’s home.[56]
 As they tried to rescue their animals, they were drenched in wastewater.[57]
 Both grownups and children developed rashes and pustules on their skin.[58]
-Their efforts to save their animals were not successful and the family had to kill their chickens, dog and goat.[59]
+Their efforts to save their animals were unsuccessful and the family had to kill off their chickens, dog and goat.[59]
+Many fear that wastewater will eventually pollute the groundwater and make it impossible to live in the region.15559

 Over 2 million people live in the middle of the oil and gas spree.
 Credit: Julie Dermansky

 Many people in the Permian Basin are sick and tired of the oil and gas companies.
 Countless groups and NGOs are protesting against the different aspects of the Permian’s fracking spree.
-In the Permian Basin itself, civil society groups rally against the companies’ expansion plans and pollution.[70]
-A New Mexico group intends to take Occidental Petroleum, one of the largest oil producers in the Permian basin to court over illegally polluting the air.14681 Around the Permian, other groups oppose the construction of pipelines that would transport Permian oil and gas.[71]14683 Along the Gulf Coast, still other groups fight oil and gas export terminals and petrochemical facilities.[73]
-In reaction to the protests, the state of Texas passed a new law in 2019.[74]
+In the Permian Basin itself, civil society groups rally against the companies’ expansion plans and pollution.1556115563[70] Over the years, Wild Earth Guardians and other groups have filed lawsuits against leases and companies operating in the basin, to protect the little liveable environment that’s left.15565155672143221433 Around the Permian, groups are opposing the construction of pipelines that would transport Permian oil and gas.[71]
+Along the Gulf Coast, other groups fight oil and gas export terminals and petrochemical facilities.14683[73]21434 In reaction to the protests, the state of Texas passed a new law in 2019.[74]
 Since then, protesters can get 2 years in prison simply for the intent of blocking a pipeline.[75]
-The use of the vague term “intent” in the law means all opposition against oil and gas production has become more risky.
+The vague use of the term “intent” in the law makes any kind of opposition against oil and gas production in the state even riskier.

 In Sweden, activists successfully protested against Gothenburg LNG, a fossil gas terminal that would have imported fracked gas from the US.
 Credit: Jana Eriksson

-Yet, oil and gas companies remain on expansion course in the Permian Basin.
+Yet, oil and gas companies in the Permian Basin remain firmly on the course of expansion.
 They continue to plaster New Mexico and Texas with more and more oil and gas drilling rigs, waste pools, flaring stacks and pipelines.
 They will continue to pollute the environment, cause earthquakes, accidents and health problems.
 The companies do not care if hospitals and schools are too small or housing prices too high.
 The only way to avoid the negative effects of Permian Basin fracking is to leave the oil and gas in the ground.

 Check out the video: Permian Climate Bomb